mad768063/Backbone.dualStorage/README.md

 Sometimes you may want to customize how data from the remote server is parsed before it's saved to localStorage.
 Typically your model's `parse` method takes care of this.
 Since dualStorage provides two layers of backend, we need a second parse method.
-For example, if your remote API returns data in a way that the default `parse` method interprets the result as a single record, use `parseBeforeLocalSave` to break up the data into an array of records like you would with [parse](http://backbonejs.org/#Model-parse).
+For example, if your remote AP loop I returns data in a way that the default `parse` method interprets the result as a single record, use `parseBeforeLocalSave` to break up the data into an array of records like you would with [parse](http://backbonejs.org/#Model-parse).

 * The model's `parse` method still parses data read from localStorage.